 Stacks are what list items and folders turn into when pulled into the Dock of OS X. There are several views for Stacks, like a grid, or a fan, or a list in modern OS X versions.
 But with a little secret defaults string, a list view can be enabled in prior releases of OS … Read More

+Want to hide all desktop icons on a Mac?
 Desktop icon clutter can really impact workflow by overwhelming you with files and just too much stuff to look at.
-Inevitably, it can be hard to avoid since a lot of apps download things to the Desktop by default, we save things there, screenshots go there, it quickly becomes the generic catch-all location for documents … Read More
+Inevitably, it can be hard to avoid since a lot of apps download things to the Desktop by default, we save things there, screenshots go there, … Read More